FWolfe/Zmulib/README.md

 local Logger = require('Zmu/Logger')

--- create a ZLogger instance to log to a shared log file. local zlogger = ZLogger.new("MyLog", false)
+-- create a ZLogger instance to log to a shared log file.
+-- This can be created automaically if desired local zlogger = ZLogger.new("MyLog", false)

 -- now create 3 different Logger instances with different output levels and link